karanpratapsingh/system-design/README.md

 ### Why do we need Quadtrees?

-Aren't latitude and longitude enough?
+Aren't latitudes and longitudes enough?
 Why do we need quadtrees?
 While in theory using latitude and longitude we can determine things such as how close points are to each other using [euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance), for practical use cases it is simply not scalable because of its CPU-intensive nature with large data sets.

 ![quadtree-subdivision](https://raw.githubusercontent.com/karanpratapsingh/portfolio/master/public/static/courses/system-design/chapter-IV/geohashing-and-quadtrees/quadtree-subdivision.png)